matthewfernst/Late-Residual-Connections/README.md

     - "--width": The widths of the networks.
     - "--depths": The depths of the networks.
     - "--lr": The learning rates of the networks.
-    - '--optimizers': The optimizers of the networks.
+    - "--optimizers": The optimizers of the networks.
     - "--epochs": The number of epochs to train each network.

 To see more information run